10 Money Saving Tips (that actually work)

 — Morgan Housel

-Here's 10 money saving tips I learned before leave my bank job of 10 years.
+Here's 10 money saving tips I learned the first 10 years I worked in finance.

 Tips that completely changed my financial life.